 If you're new here, try the Self Guided Tour of the project, which is designed to help you feel comfortable participating in the project.
 If you'd rather not go through a tour, the Community page pretty much summarizes it.

-To learn how to produce and consume GEDCOM X from your application, take a look at the Developers Guide.
+To learn how to produce and consume GEDCOM X from your application, take a look at the Documentation.

 Some of you may actually enjoy reading formal specifications.
 If this is you, click here for the specs.

 If you are interested in how GEDCOM X relates to the genealogical research process, here is a brief overview.

 If you've got a question that starts with "How does GEDCOM X handle...", try browsing through the Recipe Book.

 The GEDCOM X specification set is comprised of the following specifications, some of which build on others.
 The formal specifications are maintained in a version-controlled and access-controlled repository.
 For the complete specification set, refer to Specifications.
 The following specifications are usually the most relevant to developers:

 Last Modified: 2014-07-01 22:30:08 by Ryan Heaton | Copyright © Intellectual Reserve, Inc.

 Licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.